tesserae/apitess/mkdocs-site/docs/endpoints/stopwords.md

 ## GET

-Requesting GET at `/stopwords/` provides a stopwords list.
+Requesting GET at `/stopwords/` provides a JSON object containing a stopwords list.
 How this stopwords list was created is dependent on the URL query fields used.

-By default, a GET at `/stopwords/` returns an empty list.
+By default, a GET at `/stopwords/` returns a JSON object containing an empty list.

 ### Request